leocadiotine/Dumbledroid/README.md

 1.0 (20130227).
 Download the binary here: [dumbledroid-1.0.jar](https://dl.dropbox.com/u/5135185/blog/dumbledroid-1.0.jar).

 ##Purpose
-Dumbledroid is a framework that enables integration between an Android app and a RESTful server using magic.
-No, kidding.
+Dumbledroid is a framework that enables integration between an Android app and a RESTful server using magic. ~~Actually, it's not real magic.
+I'm kidding.~~

 Using Dumbledroid, the developer doesn't have to write parser for JSON or XML documents from a web service.
 It maps the document nodes to the class fields and does this automagically!